RoozerXC/RoozerXC/README.md

-## *About me*
+# *About me*
-Hi, my name is Roozy/Roozer, I usually make mods for Amnesia: The Dark Descent as well as draw a little art, and write some music
+Hey lol, my name is Roozy/Roozer.
+I'm usually very demotivated, but I sometimes work on [Casbah](https://github.com/RoozerXC/Casbah) and [Hate is Peace](HateIsPeace/Design.md), as well as tinker with old stuff and listen to a bunch of music (my favorite band is Falling in Reverse btw).
+I also compose music and plan to be a vocalist in the future

-## *Specs*
+# *Specs*
 - ### *HP Compaq 8200 Elite Convertible Minitower PC*
   - ZOTAC GeForce GTX 1050 Ti Mini
   - 20GB DDR3 RAM